Yuxuanliu-HZAU/HybSuite/README.md

 ## How to install HybSuite

-HybSite is a shell script, combined with some python and R scripts.
-So it is only available for Linux/Unix/WSL users, installing HybSuite is easy, you can directly clone the [github repository](https://github.com/Yuxuanliu-HZAU/HybSuite.git):
+HybSuite is a shell script that incorporates some python and R scripts.
+It is available only for Linux/Unix/WSL users.
+Installing HybSuite is easy-you can directly clone the [Github repository](https://github.com/Yuxuanliu-HZAU/HybSuite.git):
 ```
 git clone https://github.com/Yuxuanliu-HZAU/HybSuite.git
 ```